 Grimace got his second of two makeovers.

-Like the Hamburglar, Grimace was a sinister character when he first came onto the scene: according to Business Insider, his name was “Evil Grimace,” and he was known to steal milkshakes and chase kids out of the restaurant.
-When they realized in the early ’70s that children were terrified of the scaly, four-armed miscreant, they toned down his image and made him far less menacing—but he still had a slobbery pink mouth and a generally undesirable shape.
-In 1985 they refined his look again, finally making him into the friendly giant gumdrop we all remember today.
-Speaking of milkshakes, do you know the most popular place to buy milkshakes in your state?
-Find out with this guide to The Absolute Best Ice Cream Shop in Every State.
+Like the Hamburglar, Grimace was a sinister character when he first came onto the scene.
+According to Business Insider, his name was "Evil Grimace," and he was known to steal milkshakes and chase kids out of the restaurant.
+When they realized in the early '70s that children were terrified of the scaly, four-armed miscreant, they toned down his image and made him far less menacing—but he still had a slobbery pink mouth and a generally undesirable shape.
+In 1985, McDonald's refined his look again, finally making him into the friendly giant gumdrop we all remember today.

-Mickey’s Birthdayland racetoys felt like going to Disneyland.
+Mickey's Birthdayland racecars felt like going to Disneyland.

-For Mickey Mouse’s 60th birthday in 1988, McDonald’s celebrated with a series of pullback racers featuring all of our favorite characters from Mickey’s Playhouse.
-Mickey could pop a wheelie, Minnie’s car spun in circles, and for some inexplicable reason, Donald Duck drove a locomotive, despite the other four characters driving cars.
-If your parents never took you to Disneyland, this was basically the next best thing.
+For Mickey Mouse's 60th birthday in 1988, McDonald's celebrated with a series of pullback racers featuring all of our favorite characters from Mickey's Playhouse.
+Mickey could pop a wheelie, Minnie's car spun in circles, and for some inexplicable reason, Donald Duck drove a locomotive, despite the other four characters driving cars.
+If your family never went to Disneyland, this was the next best thing.

-We had the professor to thank for McNuggets buddies.
+We had the professor to thank for McNugget Buddies.

-The Professor was the resident scientist of McDonaldland, and though he technically existed in the ’70s, he rarely had speaking roles in ads and was always considered a tangential character.
+The Professor was the resident scientist of McDonaldland, and though he technically existed in the '70s, he rarely had speaking roles in ads and was always considered a tangential character.
 That all changed in 1983 when he became the mascot of the McNuggets launch and was reintroduced to the world as a Dr. Frankenstein-like character that made the McNuggets come alive.
-We have him to thank for all of those great McNugget Buddies ads, and the invention of the Dip-o-Matic!
+We have him to thank for all of those great McNugget Buddies ads, not to mention the invention of the Dip-o-Matic.

 You could win $1,000,000 by learning the McDonald's menu song.